NarayanAnnamalai/azure-content/articles/virtual-network/virtual-networks-migrate-to-regional-vnet.md

 Going forward, when creating new VNets, use *Region*.
 You'll see this as an option in the Management Portal.
 Note that in the network configuration file, this shows as *Location*.

->[AZURE.IMPORTANT] Although it is still technically possible to create a virtual network that is associated with an affinity group, there is no compelling reason to do so.
-Many new features, such as Network Security Groups, are only available when using a regional VNet and are not available for virtual networks that are associated with affinity groups.
+>[AZURE.IMPORTANT] Although it is still technically possible to create a virtual network that is associated with an affinity group, there is no reason to do so.
+Many new features, such as Network Security Groups, User defined routes are only available when using a regional VNet and are not available for virtual networks that are associated with affinity groups.

 ### About VNets currently associated with affinity groups